Nigel and Motorbikes

 Yellow brake pipes!
 And then...

-The dreaded Honda C-ABS fault struck in 2022.
-The main agent apologetically admitted that the book procedure is to change stuff that costs more than the bike is worth.
-Yes I'd heard that.
-I had also heard that the kits to swop it out are readily available so I bought a nice one with yellow hoses (did I tell you how much I hate black black on black?) and after a long delay for a little surgery taking me off line I fitted it all.
+Fortunately the kits to swop back to non-ABS are readily available so I bought one with nice yellow hoses (did I tell you how much I hate black black on black?) and, after a bit of a delay for some surgery taking me off line, I fitted it all.

 Yes, there were some complications, for example once you remove those nice electrically conductive brake lines the big bolt on top of the ABS valve under the seat isn't grounded any more and the things I had wired to it as a very convenient earthing point all failed (ie the GPS, the Quick Shifter and others).
-However it's all rewired now and I even grounded the logic line that signals the instrument cluster that the all is well with the ABS so it can put out the light so everything looks OK.
+However it's all rewired now and I even grounded the logic line that signals to the instrument cluster that the all is well with the ABS so it can put out the light so everything looks OK too.

 By Nigel Hewitt